linkerd/linkerd-examples/k8s-daemonset/README.md

 ## Deploying

 Deploy the hello and world python services, as well as the linkerd daemonset to the helloworld Kubernetes namespace.
-You will need to substitute the name of your helloworld Docker image into `hello-rc.yml` and `world-rc.yml`.

 ```
 kubectl create ns helloworld